Who We Are

 National Association of Area Agencies on Aging

-The Aging Resource Center is the first place to go to get accurate, unbiased information on all aspects of life related to aging.
-The Aging Resource Center offers information, referral, consultation and assistance regarding access to short- and long-term care services for elders in Milwaukee County.
+The Aging & Disability Resource Center is the first place to go to get accurate, unbiased information on all aspects of life related to aging or living with a disability.
+The ADRC offers information, referral, consultation and assistance regarding access to short- and long-term care services.
+We're here to help you get the information and resources you need to stay independent.

 - Information and Assistance Call Center